 Applications to be Completed

-- Penn College Financial Aid Authorization (FAA) – This is part of your Application for Admission.
+- Penn College Financial Aid Authorization (FAA) – Starting with Fall 2020, incoming students complete the FAA after they apply for admission and are accepted.
 Students that attend in any one year will have a FAA automatically generated for the following year by the end of November.
 Returning students must review and make any necessary updates to subsequent years' FAAs via the Student Information System (SIS).
 If you cannot access SIS, you can submit the FAA from our forms page.
 We must have a valid FAA on record in order to consider you for any type of financial aid.

 - Student and/or parent loan program applications – Refer to the Loans page to apply online.
 You must complete a loan application(s) in addition to the FAA and the FAFSA .